Upstream#

 as defined by max_fails and upstream_probe (PRO),

-the server will steadily recover its designated weight
+the server will gradually recover its designated weight

-within the allocated timeframe.
-If the value isn't set,
+within the specified timeframe.
+If the parameter is not set,

-will recover its designated weight immediately.
-Note If there's only one Added in version 1.2.0: PRO Specifies the file where the upstream's server list is persisted.
+the server will immediately start working with its designated weight.
+Note If there's only one Added in version 1.2.0: PRO Specifies the file where the upstream's server list is persistently stored.

 When installing from